 NPAC SMS shall disable userids after a period of time during which the userId has not been used.

 Note: A User can access their disabled account using their old password, and reset to a new password, in order to reactivate their account.
 A User attempting to login to an account that has been disabled will only have access to the password change screen where they will be required to change their password to continue.
 Until reactivated, resetting to a new password is the only accessible functionality for the account.

+RR7-20 Non-use Disabled UserId Reinstatement

+For disabled userIds that were disabled for non-use (R7-5.1), NPAC SMS shall only allow a user to access password change functionality.
+The NPAC SMS shall accept the current password for disabled userIds only for the purpose of changing passwords.
+If the password is changed successfully for a disabled userId, the NPAC SMS will activate the disabled userId.

 [snip]